Kobo eReader: Kobo Touch

 The Kobo Touch was released in June 2011.
 It introduced an infrared 6-inch touchscreen interface.
 Other improvements compared to the Kobo Wi-Fi included an E Ink Pearl screen, a faster processor capable of PDF panning, 802.11n capability, and reduced size and weight.

 Kobo Glo

-The Kobo Glo is an e-reader released on 6 September 2012.
-It is a front-lit, touch-based E Ink reader.
-The Kobo Glo supports most ebook standards, including EPUB.
-It has a 6-inch touchscreen, 1024×768 resolution, 213 ppi, 6.53 oz, 2 GB of storage, and supports microSD.
+The Kobo Glo was an e-reader released on 6 September 2012.
+It was a front-lit, touch-based E Ink reader.
+The Kobo Glo supported most ebook standards, including EPUB.
+It had a 6-inch touchscreen, 1024 × 768 resolution, 213 ppi, 6.53 oz, 2 GB of storage, and supported microSD.

 Kobo Mini

-The Kobo Mini is smaller, at 5-inch, and lighter than standard ebook readers.
+The Kobo Mini was smaller, at 5-inch, and lighter than standard ebook readers.
 It was released on 6 September 2012.
-It has 2GB internal storage and Wi-Fi.
-The 5" E Ink Vizplex screen has a resolution of 800x600 with 200 ppi.
+It had 2 GB internal storage and Wi-Fi.
+The 5" E Ink Vizplex screen had a resolution of 800 x 600 with 200 ppi.